 2 Timothy 4:1-5 Inductive Bible Study

-What does it mean to not endure sound teaching?
-Why would someone not want to listen to sound teaching?
-What might they do when they hear sound teaching?
+- Why would someone not want to listen to sound teaching?

-What kind of myths are taught these days in the church?
+- What kind of myths are taught these days in some churches?

-What is the work of an evangelist?
-Are you doing it?
-What is your ministry?
+- What is the work of an evangelist?
 Are you doing it?

 On Being Ready

-2 Timothy 3:17 – Be equipped for every good work.
+2 Timothy 3:17 – So that the servant of God may be thoroughly equipped for every good work.

-- Be ready in season and out of season – Be ready:
+2. Be ready in season and out of season –

 - When the response isn’t what we hope it would be.